vooptyhub/react-css-calendar/README.md

-**VooptyBusiness** in a set of management tools, developed for education and fitness https://www.voopty.com/.
+**VooptyBusiness** in a set of management tools, developed for education and fitness industries https://www.voopty.com/.
 A crutial part of Voopty eco-system is Schedule Managment

 We developed lightweigh and flexible calendar component which satisfies the most complicated needs of our clients